genevate/style_guides/programming/languages/ruby.md

 ## Exceptions

+* Use `fail` to throw new exceptions and `raise` to re-throw an exception within another exception.
+NOTE: Both `fail` and `raise` are synonyms but using them in context can help give special meaning/readability to the code.
+This was a pattern introduced by [Jim Weirich](https://en.wikipedia.org/wiki/Jim_Weirich).
 * Don't rescue Exception, rescue StandardError instead.
 Exception catches all exception types including SyntaxError, LoadError, NoMemoryError, Interrupt (i.e. CONTROL+C), etc. which is usually not what you want.
 * Avoid using inline rescue statements (can be useful when converting exceptions into return values, however).
 Example: